carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ## Workflows

 Analysing data involves a sequence of tasks, including gathering, cleaning, and processing data.
-These sequence of tasks are called a workflow or a pipeline.
+This sequence of tasks is called a workflow or a pipeline.
 These workflows typically require executing multiple software packages, sometimes running on different computing environments, such as a desktop or a compute cluster.
 Traditionally these workflows have been joined together in scripts using general purpose programming languages such as Bash or Python.

 <br>
 <center>